hemang4761/emulated_rotary_encoder/README.md

 <img width="1534" height="707" alt="image" src="https://github.com/user-attachments/assets/5d6c89ba-1935-4ae8-8c3b-e68e4a12732f" />

-An Arduino with this code can replace the position of a rotary encoder, using two pins as the two signals for the switch
+An Arduino with this code can replace the position of a rotary encoder, using two pins as the two signals for the switch.
+Delays and increment counts can be adjusted for user needs.
+Attached below is a video of PDLC Film being controlled by our emulated rotary encoder (video playback at 2.5x speed).